fruzsinaagocs/riccati/joss-paper/paper.md

 # Statement of need

-Some specialised numerical methods exist to solve \autoref{eq:ode} in the high-frequency ($\omega >> 1$) regime, but out of those that have software implementations none are both (1) adaptive, meaning that they stay efficient if the solution of the ODE does not oscillate; and (2) high-order accurate, so that the user may request many digits of accuracy without loss of efficiency. `riccati` fills this gap as a high-order (spectral) adaptive solver.
+Specialised numerical methods exist to solve \autoref{eq:ode} in the high-frequency ($\omega >> 1$) regime, but out of those that have software implementations none are both (1) able to deal with both oscillatory and nonoscillatory behaviors occuring in the solution; and (2) high-order accurate, so that the user may request many digits of accuracy without loss of efficiency. `riccati` fills this gap as a high-order (spectral) adaptive solver.
+Being a spectral method means that its convergence rate is as quick as the smoothness of the coefficients $\omega(t)$, $\gamma(t)$ (in the oscillatory regime), and that of the solution $u(t)$ (in the nonoscillatory regime) allows.

 `oscode` [@oscode-joss; @oscode-theory] and the WKB-marching method[^1]
 @wkbmarching1; @wkbmarching2 are examples of low-order adaptive oscillatory